EdamAme-x/excrypt.js/README.md

 It improves on the weakness of conventional XOR ciphers, making them dramatically faster and easier.

 This is the method I invented.
 Therefore, I cannot guarantee its safety 100%, but it is theoretically safe.

+This encryption scheme is based on the trust that the sha256 hash will not be deconverted.
+Therefore, I recommend that passwords be at least a meaningless sequence of 8 digits.

 Author: [@EdamAme-x](https://twitter.com/amex2189)

 ## Installation and Usage